threefoldtecharchive/jumpscaleX_core/docs/kosmos/shell_internals.md

 ## Docstrings

-We do the same as evaluation, except we only added a key binding of `?` for this operation.
+We do the same as evaluation, except we only added a key binding of `?` for this operation, see [get_doc_string()](https://github.com/threefoldtech/jumpscaleX_core/blob/development/JumpscaleCore/core/KosmosShell.py#L138).
 ```python
     @repl.add_key_binding("?", filter=~IsInsideString(repl))
     def _docevent(event):